steemit/devportal-tutorials-js/tutorials/17_vote_on_content/README.md

     //get author of post/comment to vote
     const author = document.getElementById('author').value;
     //get post permalink to vote
-    const permlink = document.getElementById('permlink').innerHTML;
+    const permlink = document.getElementById('permlink').value;
     //get weight of vote
     const weight = parseInt(document.getElementById('currentWeight').innerHTML, 10);
 ```

 The `weight` parameter is required to be an interger for the vote operation so we parse it from the UI text field.
-The `permlink` value is retrieved from the `create post` function which is why it is input via the `.innerHTML` operation.
-If it were to be manually entered it would use the same `.value` operator as the other inputs.
+The `permlink` value is retrieved from the `create post` function.

 #### 4. Broadcast<a name="broadcast"></a>